cue-lang/cue/doc/tutorial/basics/hidden.md

 To includes fields in the configuration that start with an underscore put them in quotes.

-Quoted an non-quoted fields share the same namespace unless they start with an underscore.
+Quoted and non-quoted fields share the same namespace unless they start with an underscore.

 <!-- CUE editor -->